ryleighnewman/Automating-Flashcard-Creation-for-Anki-Using-ChatGPT/README.md

 ## Conclusion

-This guide was created by an undergraduate student to help peers streamline their study process using free tools and resources.
-With the increasing costs and restrictions associated with paid tools, this method offers a viable alternative that leverages the power of AI, making it accessible to everyone with the necessary prerequisites.
+This guide was created to help streamline the study process.
+With the increasing costs and restrictions associated with paid tools, this method offers a viable alternative that leverages the power of AI with user control.
 Monthly subscription?
-Nah.
+Nah...
+Well except for a ChatGPT.
+I do think that is worth it though.
 Happy studying!

 Do you need help?
 Find me at [ryleighnewman.com](https://ryleighnewman.com)